PCBs Contamination in Killer Whales and Orca Pollution

 Similarly, hundreds of other harmful pollutants have been released into the marine environment and ecosystems.
 And consequently, many other toxic compounds are additionally accumulating within the bodies of whales and dolphins.
-Research programs commissioned by the US EPA generally report the maximum levels of an organic chemical contaminants in food, water, air and more.
+Research programs commissioned by the US EPA generally report the maximum levels of organic chemical contaminants in food, water, air and more.
 These are screening levels, which establish a general foundation for human health risks and toxicity threshold limits.

 Polybrominated Diphenyl Ethers (PBDEs) in Orca Killer Whales

-Environmental scientists have observed government action and screening levels change overtime, for various chemicals of concern.
+Environmental scientists have observed government action and screening levels change over time, for various chemicals of concern.
 Such changes are typically in the conservative direction, for the betterment of environmental health.
 However, positive effects by such chemicals is hardly heard of.